 The hype is really over, now that The Economist acknowledges "cryptocurrencies" are useless.
 Hurry!

 Another cryptocurrency with a guarantee from a state was launched in February - Venezuela's petro, which is directly backed by natural resources of the country.
-However, the petro cannot be "mined", and appears to be a scam from the government to help alleviate Venezuela's financial crisis, nearly as worthless as traditional "cryptocurrencies".
+However, the petro cannot be "mined", and appears to be a scam from the government to help alleviate Venezuela's crisis, probably only useful to avoid economic sanctions.

 With the Bitcoin fever over, Axios has published graphs putting Peak Crypto in the first half of 2018.